xagau/Placeholders-X16R/README.md

 What is Placeholders?
 ----------------

-Placeholders is an experimental digital currency and cloud platform that enables instant payments to anyone, and virtual machine procurement anywhere in the world.
+Placeholders is an experimental digital currency and cloud storage platform that enables instant payments to anyone, and virtual machine procurement anywhere in the world.
 Placeholders uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money and virtual machines are carried out collectively by the network.

 License
 -------